yngtdd/hyperspace/README.md

 ### Welcome to HyperSpace!

 If you have a complicated model with many hyperparameters, there is a lot to explore here.
 A combinatorial explosion, in fact.

+For details, check out the [documentation](http://hyperspace.readthedocs.io/en/latest/).

 Here is a *Hitchhiker's Guide*:

 ### Preparations